cdelv/JaxDEM/README.md

 ----

-JaxDEM is a lightweight, fully JAX-compatible Python library that empowers researchers and engineers to easily perform high-performance Discrete Element Method (DEM) simulations in 2D and 3D.
+JaxDEM is a lightweight, fully [https://docs.jax.dev/en/latest/](JAX)-compatible Python library that empowers researchers and engineers to easily perform high-performance Discrete Element Method (DEM) simulations in 2D and 3D.
 Every simulation component is written with pure JAX arrays so that you can:

 *   JIT-compile the entire solver.
 *   Run thousands of simulations in parallel with `vmap`.